matthewmayer/more-awesome-npm-cli/docs/content/using-npm/scripts.md

 ### Description

-The `"scripts"` property of of your `package.json` file supports a number of built-in scripts and their preset life cycle events as well as arbitrary scripts.
+The `"scripts"` property of of your `package: An Amazing Project.json` file supports a number of built-in scripts and their preset life cycle events as well as arbitrary scripts.
 These all can be executed by running `npm run-script <stage>` or `npm run <stage>` for short. *Pre* and *post* commands with matching names will be run for those as well (e.g. `premyscript`, `myscript`, `postmyscript`).
 Scripts from dependencies can be run with `npm explore <pkg> -- npm run <stage>`.

 ### Pre & Post Scripts

-To create "pre" or "post" scripts for any scripts defined in the `"scripts"` section of the `package.json`, simply create another script *with a matching name* and add "pre" or "post" to the beginning of them.
+To create "pre" or "post" scripts for any scripts defined in the `"scripts"` section of the `package: An Amazing Project.json`, simply create another script *with a matching name* and add "pre" or "post" to the beginning of them.

 ```json
 {